 A distinct aspect of diastolic function is related to longitudinal function and torsion.
-Torrent-Guasp et al8 described how the ventricles may to some extent be assimilated to a single myofiber band starting at the right ventricle below the pulmonary valve and forming a double helix extending to the left ventricle, where it attaches to the aorta.
-This double helicoidal fiber orientation leads to systolic twisting (torsion) and diastolic untwisting (torsional recoil).
+Torrent-Guasp et al8 described how the ventricles may to some extent be assimilated to a single myofiber band starting at the right ventricle below the pulmonary valve and forming a double helix extending to the lent vent e, where it attaches to the aorta.
+This double helicoidal from rientati leads to systolic twisting (torsion) and diastolic up witing recoil). rsiona

-- 1. Diastolic function is related to myocardial relaxation and passive LV properties and is modulated by myocardial tone. - 2.
-Myocardial relaxation is determined by load, inactivation, and nonunifor- - 3.
-Myocardial stiffness is determined by the myocardial cell (eg, titin) and by the interstitial matrix (fibrosis).
+- 1. Diastoli function relati myocardial relaxation and passive LV propertie lated by myocardial tone. nd is mo - Myocardia is determined by load, inactivation, and nonuniforaxatio - ocardia stimess is determined by the myocardial cell (eg, titin) and by ters rual matrix (fibrosis).

-II.
-MORPHOLOGIC AND FUNCTIONAL CORRELATES OF DIASTOLIC DYSFUNCTION
+II MORPHOLOGIC AND FUNCTIONAL CORRELATES OF DIASTOLIC DYSFUNCTION